eiskalteschatten/kalender/README.md

 ## Instructions

-To use the project, you first need to install its dependencies, build it, then run it.
+To use the project, you first need to configure it, install its dependencies, build it, then run it.
 To do so, run the following in the project's root directory:

+### Configure

+The first thing to do is to copy the `config.example.js` file and rename it to `config.js`.
+There you will configure the script.

 ### Install